Announcing the Founding of the

 Beyond our exhibits, these additional tools and resources offered by the museum will render the site a comprehensive resource for students, teachers, and researchers:

-Data visualization tools and infographics used throughout the site, will be used to help dispel some of the popular misconceptions surrounding the public service sector;
+• Data visualization tools and infographics throughout the site will help dispel some of the popular misconceptions surrounding the public service sector.

-The Voices of Public Leaders podcast will present interviews, talks and public comments by prominent leaders sharing perspectives, challenges, and opportunities for the critical issues facing the public sector.
+• The Voices of Public Leaders podcast will present interviews, talks, and public comments by prominent leaders sharing perspectives, challenges, and opportunities for the public sector's critical issues.

-A comprehensive career/ volunteer information page will allow visitors to explore ways in which they themselves can make a difference in the realm of public service.
+• A comprehensive career/volunteer information page will allow visitors to explore how they can make a difference in the realm of public service.

 Museum Map